ioakowuah/TransBorder-Freight-Data-Analysis/README.md

 ###  Page 1: Revenue & Customer Performance

 **KPI Cards**
-- Total Revenue: £8.91M
-- Total Unique Customers: 4,339
-- Total Quantity Sold: 5.18M
-- Total Invoices Issued: 18.54K
+- Total Value Transported: $108.9T
+- Number of Freight Transported: 39M

 **Visuals**
-- Sales Trend (Monthly)
-- Sales by Day of the Week
+- Mode of Transportation by Value
-- Top 5 Products by Revenue
+- Trend of Value by Year
-- Top Customers by Revenue
+- Shipping weight by Month and Country
-- Sales by Country
+- Value by USA State and Mode of Transportation

 ---